 The URL Builder tool allows you to create a tagged link.
 Use this in your email, and your Google Analytics account will track that link separately so you can see exactly how many people reached your website by clicking on the link.

 You can create a tagged link yourself, or you can create a special landing page for your email recipients and track that.
-However, the URL bvuilder makes it easy.
+However, the URL builder makes it easy.
 You fill in a simple online form and the tool will automatically generate your tagged link.
 You use it in your email in place of your usual web address, and analytics will track it for you automatically.
-This makes it simple to set up goals and funnels using the link, and to capture visitors who use the link after the first spike in traffic has died away.
+This makes it simple to set up goals and funnels using the link and to capture visitors who use the link after the first spike in traffic has died away.

 Which of these methods is best?
 Really, you’ll get the best results by using all three.
 Since each captures somewhat different information, combining the results of all three will give you the most complete and accurate picture.